MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyPermissionGrantPolicyInclude.md

 ## SYNOPSIS
 Add conditions under which a permission grant event is *included* in a permission grant policy.
 You do this by adding a permissionGrantConditionSet to the includes collection of a  permissionGrantPolicy.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgPolicyPermissionGrantPolicyInclude](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgPolicyPermissionGrantPolicyInclude?view=graph-powershell-1.0)

 ## SYNTAX